ManuGithubSteam/LinJarK/MeineSimonConfig_DE.md

 Volume calibatrion: ja
 Power Training: ja  	(am Anfang nicht empfohlen!)

-Show warning when ther is a problem with a sample: yes
+Show warning when there is a problem with a sample: yes

 Adapt base model using Training samples: ja (sehr wichtig!!!!)